Max Herzog – Flamenco Guitar – Bio

 During his intensive study under some of the greatest living guitar masters and his diverse work as a professional flamenco guitarist, Herzog has succeeded in developing a recognizable and authentic musical language inspired largely by the guitar styles of Cordoba and Cadiz.
 Improvisation plays a vital part in Herzog’s musical approach and his performances captivate the lovers of the most diverse musical tastes.

-Max Herzog lives in Hamburg and San Diego.
+Max Herzog lives in Hamburg.